Refinery Explosions Raise New Warnings About Deadly Chemical

 Questions about risk management plans

-The Environmental Protection Agency requires refineries to file worst-case scenarios for the release of toxic chemicals as part of their Risk Management Plans.
+The Environmental Protection Agency requires refineries to file worst-case scenarios for the release of toxic chemicals as part of their risk management plans.
 But it's not easy for nearby residents to find out what they are.
-The plans are technically public information, but are only available to view at 10 regional EPA offices across the country (including one in Philadelphia), and the agency does not allow the plans to be photocopied.
+The plans are technically public information but are only available to view at 10 regional EPA offices across the country (including one in Philadelphia), and the agency does not allow the plans to be photocopied.

-Just two months before the South Philadelphia explosion the Chemical Safety Board, an independent federal agency that has authority to investigate industrial accidents, urged the EPA to review its Risk Management Plans and consider if they are sufficient.
+Just two months before the South Philadelphia explosion, the Chemical Safety Board, an independent federal agency that has authority to investigate industrial accidents, urged the EPA to review its risk management plans and consider if they are sufficient.
 The EPA's last study of them was in 1993.

-The letter referenced the 2015 Torrance, California, explosion, as well as a 2018 explosion and fire at the Husky refinery in Superior, Wisconsin.
+The letter referenced the 2015 Torrance, Calif., explosion, as well as a 2018 explosion and fire at the Husky refinery in Superior, Wis.
 In that case, debris did not hit the HF storage tanks, but it did puncture a nearby asphalt storage tank.
-11 refinery and contract workers were injured and parts of the town were evacuated for fear of an HF release.
+Eleven refinery and contract workers were injured, and parts of the town were evacuated for fear of an HF release.

-The mayor of Superior and the mayor of nearby Duluth, Minnesota, have called on the refinery to stop using HF.
-Refinery owners point out that of the HF used nationwide, only 2-4 percent is used in alkylation units.
+The mayor of Superior and the mayor of nearby Duluth, Minn., have called on the refinery to stop using HF.
+Refinery owners point out that of the HF used nationwide, only 2-4% is used in alkylation units.

-But Daniel Horowitz, a former managing director at the Chemical Safety Board, says the other uses — including in refrigeration and electronics manufacturing -- don't store as much HF on site, and they're not in such close proximity to highly flammable hydrocarbons.
+But Daniel Horowitz, a former managing director at the Chemical Safety Board, says the other uses — including in refrigeration and electronics manufacturing— don't store as much HF on site, and they're not in such close proximity to highly flammable hydrocarbons.

 The Obama administration boosted protections around the accidental release of toxic chemicals and emergency response.
 President Trump's EPA tried to delay that, and then in 2018 proposed rolling back some parts of the rule, including the requirement for industry to assess safer alternatives.